+Arizona law provides a subtraction for converting an existing fireplace to one of the following:

+- a qualified wood stove

+- a qualified wood fireplace

-Arizona law provides a subtraction for converting an existing fireplace to a qualified wood stove, qualified wood fireplace, or gas fired fireplace and non-optional equipment directly related to its operation.
-You may subtract up to \$500 of the costs incurred for converting an existing fireplace to a qualified wood stove, qualified wood fireplace, or gas fired fireplace on your property located in Arizona.
+- a gas fired fireplace and non-optional equipment directly related to its operation.

+You may subtract up to \$500 of the costs incurred for converting an existing fireplace on your property located in Arizona.
 When you figure your subtraction, do not include taxes, interest, or other finance charges.